hmcts/fact-admin/README.md

 $ yarn start:dev
 ```

-The applications's home page will be available at https://localhost:3300
+The applications' home page will be available at https://localhost:3300

 ## Developing